"But why—but why should any wish to kill me?" said Mowgli.

 V'Ger of Star Trek: The Motion Picture effortlessly destroys anything that affronts it—including a Klingon task force of three battlecruisers—on its way to Earth.
 Depending on the cut of the film you're watching, the energy field that V'Ger creates around itself has a diameter either greater than that of the solar system, or just greater than Earth's orbit around the sun.
 When it arrives at Earth, the machine casually prepares to obliterate the planet's biosphere.
 None of that stops Jim Kirk from playing chicken with V'Ger, and winning; making the leviathan stand down by threatening to not reveal who its creator is if it doesn't.

 Mouse, a dog, gets a few of these in.
-Two of the most impressive times are once to Leanansidhe, one of the most powerful fae in The Dresden Files, and later to Nicodemus, a man with a literal Fallen Angel in his head.
+Two of the most impressive times are once to Leanansidhe, one of the most powerful fae in the series, and later to Nicodemus, a man with a literal Fallen Angel in his head.
 Justified: Mouse is a Temple Dog, and this is exactly what Temple Dogs are bred for.

 In Proven Guilty, Harry himself does this to Maeve, the Winter Lady.
 Since she can squish him like a bug, it's a moment of understated awesome for Harry.
 Though, he does mention in his First-Person Smartass narration that he's really just up against a shark, and trying to make himself look nice and inedible and praying that the shark doesn't take a couple bites just to test.
 Even better, he does this while calmly, quietly, tonelessly talking about how he killed Aurora, Maeve's peer and equal.
 He ends his little talk by holding a chair open for Maeve, and asking her to play nice, as he doesn't want a confrontation.